Uploaded image for project: 'JDK'

 String htmlText = response.body();

-In this example there is nothing explicit in the use of the API that depends on the HTTP protocol version.
+Here there is nothing explicit in the use of the API that depends on the HTTP protocol version.
 The application code is agnostic to the protocol.

-• potentially faster handshakes;
+• Potentially faster handshakes,

 Description